Airdate: September 17, 1997

-- Negative Continuity: Despite Terrence and Phillip getting cancelled by the end, they're back on the air in later episodes.
+- Negative Continuity: Despite Terrance and Phillip getting cancelled by the end, they're back on the air in later episodes.
 Fridge Brilliance in the YMMV section may explain why

-- Running Gag: Every time Stan asks someone if it's okay to kill someone who is suicidal, they respond with "I'm not touching that with a ___-foot pole," with the number in the blank starting at 20 and ending at 60.
+- Running Gag: Every time Stan asks someone if it's okay to kill someone who is suicidal, they respond with "I'm not touching that with a ___-foot pole".
+Mr. Garrison starts it at 20, Chef fills it with 40 and Jesus ends it at 60.

 - Sheila demands more "quality" programming like Full House.

 - Terrance & Phillip end up getting replaced by She's the Sheriff (which isn't a cartoon).

 - Take That!: Grandpa Marsh finally gets Stan to assist him in suicide by getting him to know what being old is like.
 He proceeds to lock him in a closet and forces him to listen to Enya music.